leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/AI_GAME_PROMPTS.md

   2. Ask for explicit user confirmation before applying changes.
   3. Prefer using existing contracts (capabilities) instead of inventing new layouts.
   4. Record chosen capabilities under `meta.capabilities` via the workspace API, not by writing ad‑hoc JSON files.
+  5. Return a single JSON object that matches the requested schema; if the response is not valid JSON, the system treats it as plain text and will not execute any actions.

 This keeps AI‑driven changes aligned with the workspace/runtime contracts and makes it easy to inspect or roll back feature installations.